 Fiction and Facts about Autism Spectrum Disorder

 Unfortunately, parents of autistic children are still affected by this false concept of 'bad parenting.'
-They sometimes blame themselves, wondering if their child's autism was caused by something they did or didn't do.
+They sometimes blame themselves, wondering if something they did or didn't do caused their child's autism.
 Even worse, parents of children with autism are often publicly criticized by strangers who don't know enough to make sense of an autistic person's behavior.
 These strangers assume that the parent is 'just coddling their spoiled child.'
 Parents of autistic children experience more than enough pressure - from within and from without - to do their best to meet their child's needs.

 Fiction: Vaccines cause autism.

 Factopens a new window: In 1998, a researcher published an article in the medical journal The Lancet.
 The article claimed that the measles, mumps & rubella (MMR) vaccine was causing an increase in autism in British children.
 This article was discreditedopens a new window in 2010, due to procedural errors, financial conflicts of interest, and scientific misconductopens a new window.
-The researcher's name was removed from the medical register by the UK's General Medical Council and the article was retractedopens a new window by The Lancet.
-Since 2003, many large-scale studiesopens a new window have examined the possibility of a connection between the MMR vaccine and autism specifically, as well as any connection between methods and contents of vaccinations, and have found no evidence to support a correlation between vaccines and autism.
+UK's General Medical Council removed the researcher's name from the medical register and the article was retractedopens a new window by The Lancet.
+Since 2003, many large-scale studiesopens a new window have explored a possible connection between the MMR vaccine and autism specifically, as well as any connection between methods and contents of vaccinations, and have found no evidence to support a correlation between vaccines and autism.

 Fiction: Autism has become an epidemic.

 Factopens a new window: People have a tendency to use words like 'epidemic' in an exaggerated way.
-While it is possible - but not proven - that the occurrence of autism has increased, it's misleading to use the term 'epidemic.'
+While it is possible - but not proven - that the prevalence of autism has increased, it's misleading to use the term 'epidemic.'
 A more probable explanation for the increased number of autism diagnoses in recent years is an increase in researchopens a new window, which has provided an improved understanding of ASD.
-Also, the criteria for diagnosing autismopens a new window has been updated.
-Doctors now consider a wider range of behavioral and developmental symptoms when they assess a patient who may be autistic.
-In addition, parentsopens a new window are now generally better informedopens a new window about signs of developmental disorders and are more to likely bring their children to health care providers to be screenedopens a new window for autism and other developmental disorders.
+Also, doctors have updated the criteria for diagnosing autismopens a new window.
+Doctors now consider a wider range of behavioral and developmental symptomsopens a new window before they diagnose a patient as autistic.

 Fiction: All autistic people have an extraordinary talent, like that math genius in the Rain Man movieopens a new window.